-We're a non profit club providing a safe fun environment to enjoy twisting the throttle!
-We are a recreational off-road club in Miriwinni Cairns Queensland Australia catering for the family & non-competitive motocross riders of motocross & ATV riding , while still providing natural terrain motorcross , Enduro trails , pony express tracks and a 50cc junior motorcross track for the training of competitive & non-competitive riders.
-Based on 100 acres at the base of mount Bartle Frere ( the highest mountain in queensland ) & surrounded by world heritage rainforest with swimming holes and rainforest walks for the whole family to enjoy.
+We're a non-profit club providing a safe fun environment to enjoy twisting the throttle!
+We are a recreational off-road club in Miriwinni Cairns Queensland Australia catering for the family & non-competitive motocross riders of motocross & ATV riding, while still providing natural terrain motocross, Enduro trails, pony express tracks and a 50cc junior motocross track for the training of competitive & non-competitive riders.
+Based on 100 acres at the base of Mount Bartle Frere ( the highest mountain in Queensland) & surrounded by a world heritage rainforest with swimming holes and rainforest walks for the whole family to enjoy.

 A community interest hub for sharing your outdoor activities in and around Cairns.
-Their focused to promote your existing personal event, organise a future event, or promote a local organisation outdoor adventure event.
+This group is focused to promote your existing personal event, organise a future event, or promote a local organisation's outdoor adventure event.

-Although not technically a group, this Facebook page fosters community and helps fellow hiker's questions with community-sourced answers.
-Bush walking is the best way to get out and enjoy the outdoors and also staying healthy and fit.
-They connect bush walkers in the Cairns and surrounding areas, share photos of walks, and suggest walks others would be interested in.
+Although not technically a group, this Facebook page fosters community and helps fellow hikers' questions with community-sourced answers.
+Bushwalking is the best way to get out and enjoy the outdoors but also stay healthy and fit.
+They connect bushwalkers in the Cairns and surrounding areas, share photos of walks, and suggest walks others would be interested in.

-Cairns Tropical Walking Tracks group is great for reference and shares walking experiences of it's members.
+Cairns Tropical Walking Tracks group is great for reference and shares the walking experiences of its members.
 All posts meet a high standard of content information, sharing is encouraged.